CMakeTargetsFile¶

 Each entry of a

-A required string specifying the human-meaningful name of the target.
+targetsis a JSON object that may contain the following properties:nameA required string defining the human-meaningful name of the target.
 This name must be unique across all targets listed in the same

-object.
+targetsobject.
 Two targets within the same file must not share the same name, even if their directory paths differ.
-The name is used to create a CMake target.type
+The name is used to create a CMake target.typeA required string defining the kind of binary to generate for this target.
+Valid values are:

 The type influences how the target is built and linked by the consuming CMake logic.

-A required object describing build settings.
+buildA required object describing build settings.
 It contains the following array properties:

-A list of optional compile features to pass to the target.
-It is used as a parameter for the
+compileFeaturesA list of compile features to pass to the target.
+Example:

-command.
+["-s", "-z", "/INCREMENTAL:NO"].
+It is intended to be used as a parameter for thetarget_link_options()command.
 The property is required, but the array can be empty.

 All four properties must be present.
 Lists may be empty to indicate no entries.